Updated April 16, 2021

 Getting the vaccine will keep you safe and other people safe who cannot receive the vaccine.
 It is important that everyone who can get the vaccine get it so that we can end the pandemic through herd immunity.

-Once you receive an offer to schedule the vaccine appointment, it will not expire, and you can wait to schedule your appointment.
+We recommend that you schedule your vaccination appointment as soon as you’re eligible.
 While our goal is to offer vaccinations close to where patients live or work, we may not be able to offer the COVID-19 vaccine at your regular doctor’s office.

 Yes.
-While data suggest the Pfizer and Moderna vaccines are very effective, no vaccine is 100% effective, and we do not yet know how long immunity will last after getting the two required shots.
-Therefore, we must continue to follow public health guidelines, such as wearing a face covering, practicing physical distancing and avoiding indoor crowds.
-UCLA Health will continue to follow universal masking in all medical clinics and hospitals even after employees and patients start receiving the vaccine.
+While data suggest the FDA-authorized vaccines are very effective, no vaccine is 100% effective, and we do not yet know how long immunity will last after getting the required shots.
+Therefore, we must continue to follow public health guidelines, such as wearing a face covering, practicing physical distancing, and avoiding indoor crowds.
+UCLA Health will continue to follow universal masking in all medical clinics and hospitals even after employees and patients receive the vaccine.

-UCLA’s COVID-19 Response and Recovery Task Force hosted a town hall on Jan.
-14 to discuss the university’s planned approach to vaccine distribution and what to expect in the next few months.
+UCLA has hosted several town hall events to discuss the university’s planned approach to vaccine distribution and what to expect in the next few months.
+You can view these events online.

 Back to top >